 Our Board of Directors, Chief Executive Officer and Commissioners are appointed by the Lieutenant Governor in Council.

 The Board of Directors oversees the management of the OEB’s business and affairs, and is responsible for the governance of the OEB.
-The Chair of the Board of Directors is accountable to the Minister of Energy, Northern Development and Mines for the effective delivery of the OEB’s mandate and for ensuring the independence of decision-making by Commissioners and others that carry out the OEB’s adjudication work.
+The Chair of the Board of Directors is accountable to the Minister of Energy for the effective delivery of the OEB’s mandate and for ensuring the independence of decision-making by Commissioners and others that carry out the OEB’s adjudication work.
+Read the OEB's statement on independence.
 An Adjudication Committee of the Board of Directors receives information from the Chief Commissioner on the efficiency and timeliness of our adjudication work, and reports that information to the Board of Directors.

 The Chief Commissioner is responsible for ensuring the efficiency and timeliness of the OEB’s adjudication work, assigning Commissioners to preside over hearings and making Rules of Practice and Procedure that govern the hearing process.
 The Chief Commissioner reports to the Chief Executive Officer on the efficiency and timeliness of our adjudication work.
 Commissioners are responsible for making independent decisions on applications and other hearing matters that come before the OEB and to which they are assigned by the Chief Commissioner.

-The Chief of Corporate Services & General Counsel provides executive leadership to the teams in Strategic Policy, Finance, Information Technology, Facilities, Human Resources, Legal and Public Affairs.
+The Chief Corporate Services Officer & General Counsel provides executive leadership to the teams in Strategic Policy, Finance, Information Technology, Facilities, Human Resources, Legal and Public Affairs.

 The Chief Operating Officer provides executive leadership to the teams in Applications, Consumer Protection & Industry Performance and the Office of the Registrar.